liferay/liferay-docs/discover/portal/articles/190-managing-users/01-users-and-organizations/04-managing-organizations.markdown

 Once you configure additional Organization types and click Save, you'll find your new type(s) available for selection in the Add Organization form.

-![Figure 3: Custom configuration tpyes are available in the Add Organization form.](../../../images/orgs-add-custom-organization.png)
+![Figure 3: Custom configuration types are available in the Add Organization form.](../../../images/orgs-add-custom-organization.png)

 Users can join or be assigned to Sites when they share a common interest.
 Users